tigerbeetle/tigerbeetle/src/clients/ruby/docs/migration.md

 Between 0.0.x and 0.x.y the TigerBeetle gem changed from a third-party client developed by [Anthony D](https://github.com/antstorm) to an official client maintained by TigerBeetle.
+Thank you, Anthony!

 While the overall API remains similar, some changes were made to provide an experience that's more consistent with the official clients for other languages.

 - [Client changes](#client-changes)
   - [Connecting](#connecting)